Green-Software-Foundation/speakers/src/pages/speakers/olivier-le-goaer.md

   linkedin: olivierlegoaer
   website: https://olegoaer.perso.univ-pau.fr/
 bio: "My research work focuses on developer-centric methods, concepts and tools to create lower-carbon software.
-I supervise the development of the tool ecoCode, based on SonarQube.
+I supervise the development of the open source tool ecoCode, based on SonarQube.
-I also founded an annual summer school on green IT and a course on software sustainability for students at the master's level."
+I also launched a summer school serie on green IT and a course on software sustainability for students at the master's level."
 experience:
   - Meetups
   - Track Talks